California Car Accident Laws

 Understanding California’s Fault System

 Fault is determined by the evidence at the scene, including police reports, witness statements, and any relevant traffic laws that were violated.
 In some cases, fault might be shared among drivers, which can complicate the claims process.
 California’s comparative fault rule allows a damaged party to recover even if they are partly responsible, though the recovery is reduced by their percentage of fault.
+Accidents must be reported to the California Highway Patrol or the relevant police department, especially when injuries or fatalities occur.

 Although you must report the accident to the insurance company, consulting with an experienced car accident lawyer beforehand is vital.
 Anything you say to your insurer could be interpreted as an admission of fault, potentially compromising your claim.